JuliaAI/MLJ.jl/paper/paper.md

 - Hyper-parameters and/or learned parameters of component models are not easily inspected or manipulated (in tuning algorithms, for example)

+- Composite models cannot implement multiple operations, for example, both a `predict` and `transform` method (as in clustering models) or both a `transform` and `inverse_transform` method.

 We now sketch MLJ's composition API, referring the reader to [@Blaom_I] for technical details, and to the MLJ documentation